hazevedosa/bidirectional-trust/README.md

 ### Robots' Artificial Trust

 1. Run `data/robotTrust_dataGen.m` on MATLAB.
 That will generate the sythentic data for the Artificial Trust Mode simulation.
-Here line 41 can be changed to represent the value of N.
+Here, line _41_ can be changed to represent the value of _N_.

 2. Run `python3 RobotTrustModel_2Dim.py` from the `code` dir.
 That will generate the file `results/resultsRobotTrust_2Dim.mat`